 Exams Required to Obtain Certification

 The IASSC Certified Lean Six Sigma Green Belt Test is a proctored, closed-book exam that has a time constraint of three hours and comprises one hundred questions with multiple choice answers.
-The exam lasts for three hours.
-There is a possibility that some copies of the test will include up to 10 more questions; however, these questions will not be evaluated.
+Some copies of the test may include up to 10 more questions; however, these questions will not be evaluated.
 The examination is proctored in more than 8,000 testing facilities located in 165 different countries, as well as by thousands of IASSC Accredited Providers and through the PeopleCert Online Proctoring system.
 This examination is comprised of around twenty true/false and multiple-choice questions, one from each important part of the IASSC Lean Six Sigma Green Belt Body of Knowledge.

 Requirements

-It is recommended that professionals have at least three to four years of full-time work experience as a minimum requirement.
+A full-time experience of three to four years is required as the minimum experience.
 There is no way to get credit for internships or experience obtained through working part-time on projects.
 Candidates for the Six Sigma Green Belt certification need to have appropriate job experience, but in addition, they need to possess the following qualities:

 • Unyielding tenacity and resolve